About My Blog

 There's also the ubiquitous Harlequins doing the dance and revealing bits of prophecy from some book in the Black Library that's supposed to foretell all the events.
 Also, speaking of Harlequins, it appears that in most timelines, Ahriman's fleet of Exiles happens upon the Aeldari being attacked by the Hyksos Dynasty when they arrived to find the Key of Infinity, which is in some pocket dimension in some space somewhere.

 Meanwhile, Gilgamos and Gaumata, the latter who was resurrected in the previous book by the Pyrodomon, are planning a coup because they think Ahriman has failed them and is directionless.
-They believe change is the only way forward for the Thousand Sons (Exiles?), and plan to ursurp him.
+They believe change is the only way forward for the Thousand Sons (Exiles?), and plan to usurp him.
 They are also influenced by the cult of the Pyrodomon (who saved Gaumata), created the cult, and basically turned half the Exiles' fleet, including thralls and other Sorcerers, to the service of the Pyrodomon.

 Of course, this ends in betrayal when the Pyrodomon, in the form of Helio Isidorus, turns both Gilgamos and Gaumata into ash.
 Ah, the price of treachery, indeed.